MorgainReed/Morgain-s-Projects/SQL Subfolder.md

   converted to a member.
 - The outer query grabs the customer_id and product_id, joining the CTE and the menu tables to return product_id, and then the WHERE statement filters for only the first purchase before the customer becomes a memeber.

-## 7. Which item was purchased just before the customer became a member?
+## 8. What is the total items and amount spent for each member before they became a member?
 ````SQL
 SELECT
    sales.customer_id